Photonico/Photonico/README.md

 ### 🌟 Hi here ~

 I'm currently pursuing my PhD in Computational Physics at the University of Sydney (USYD).
 In addition to my academic pursuits, I'm a fervent user of Linux, particularly fond of ArchLinux and KDE Plasma.
 Apart from science and technology, I also harbor a passion for photography.
 My photographic works are usually publicized on [Flickr](https://www.flickr.com/photos/182418029@N02/).
-My hobbies are diverse, spanning from basketball, weightlifting, music, and  to an appreciation for philosophy and culture.
+My hobbies are diverse, spanning from basketball, weightlifting, music, and an appreciation for philosophy and culture.
 Follow me on Instagram to explore me more. :)

 ### Selected opensource projects